brasqo/AirVPN/README.md

 Random scripts to deal with AirVPN

 HowTO:
-- Place vpnscript.sh Whereever (Desktop).
+- Place vpnscript.sh whereever (Desktop).
 - Place airvpnconnect.sh in eddie-ui* folder.
-- execute the vpnscript.sh
+- Execute the vpnscript.sh
+- Note: You can edit the file location in the script as needed.
+Just need to make sure that they're correct.